Key Points

 I believe that difference is the fact that for all dermal filler patients, I have always prepped the underlying tissues before injecting, and this pre-treatment preparation temporarily closes down blood vessels, making them virtually impossible to get into.
 The problem with the nose blindness case, is in addition to all the above mentioned issues such as using cannulas and probably a lack of knowledge, the area concerned was only prepped with some topical anaesthetic cream, perhaps making the skin a little bit number, but doing nothing to protect the underlying tissues.
 This in fact is the way most clinics prepare the area to be injected and is most likely why arterial injections do occur.

 It concerns me, that patients are now told or "informed" that blindness is now a known complication.
 It's now matter of fact, written in the small print and they are told to sign a piece of paper.
-This will no doubt get the clinic, the doctor, nurse or whoever injector "off the hook" if all goes wrong.
+This will no doubt get the clinic, the doctor, nurse or whoever the injector "off the hook" if all goes wrong.
 But what's changed?
 Probably very little.

 Listing it as a complication does not negate the fact that things can be done to absolutely minimise this potential problem.
 Don't play Russian Roulette with your filler.
 Ensure your injector knows how to actively lessen the risk of arterial injection and knows what they can do in the unlikely event it should ever happen.